-At the Sanger, we have received and handled a total of 17 million samples since March 2020 – these samples are the residues of PCR tests, which test for the presence of the virus.
+At the Sanger, we have received and handled more than 20 million samples since March 2020 – these samples are the residues of PCR tests, which test for the presence of the virus.
 Anywhere between 8-20 per cent of samples we receive are positive.
-Capacity is being increased to be able to sequence 20,000 a week by the end of February.
+Capacity is being increased to be able to sequence 20,000 a week.
 300 staff have been involved in the effort at Sanger so far, including teams working on logistics, software, sequencing, research and development, operations and analysis.
 The operation runs 7 days a week.

 Funding for this sequencing work has come from the Sanger Institute, the Department of Health and Social Care and UKRI.
 Together, these organisations have contributed a combined total of £32 million to the consortium.

 The UK is becoming the world’s microscope for COVID-19.
 With large scale genomic sequencing, we can see how the virus is evolving day by day.
 We can monitor for new variants and observe them as they move.
 As vaccines are being rolled out, we are also the world’s binoculars, we can see what is coming over the horizon; how the virus will respond and evolve in response to those vaccinesProfessor Sir Mike Stratton, Director of the Sanger Institute

 The work builds on the Sanger Institute’s history and capacity for genomic surveillance in other diseases including malaria, cholera and the monitoring of antibiotic resistance in a range of bacteria.[*Please note these numbers are subject to change.
 For the latest statistics, please contact the Sanger Institute or COG-UK. **https://majora.covid19.climb.ac.uk/public/dashboard. ***https://www.gisaid.org/]